Leadership feels compressed in ways people don’t always see. Too much demand. Too much complexity. Lots of risk. Not enough space to think.

-So you can keep moving.
+So you can move.

 What Aronga means